rc-kid/rckid/HARDWARE.md

 We are using the same crystal as AtTiny3217.
 The load capacitance is 12.5 pF, which is roughly in the middle of the rangle per datasheet.
 The 22pF capacitors are used in the datasheet, but also correspond to a relatively small stray trace capacitance ([online calculator](https://ecsxtal.com/crystal-load-capacitance-calculator/?form=MG0AV3))

 > TODO the external crystal is the same as for ATTiny3217.
 Is that ok?
 Should the capacitors have different values?

-### Output to the audio codec

-The audio output is single ended stereo channels have a Vrms of max 90mV (datasheet page 14).
-They are connected through 10k resistors to ground and via a 100nF capacitors to the analog input of the audio codec.

-> TODO this is likely wrong and seems to be taken from the analog output information instead.
-Must be calculated properly for the audio codec & used gain, etc.
-> TODO what is the DC bias?
-(1/2 VCC?)

 ## AVR (ATTiny3217)